-There is an instinctive automatic impulse to protect one’s family.
+There is an instinctive, automatic impulse to protect one’s family.
 There are many subtle actions that parents do without realizing that they are doing it.
-For example, mothers almost always cradle their young infants on the left side rather than the right side.
+For example, mothers almost always cradle their young infants on the left rather than the right.
 Why?
 Some say it is to have the infant close enough to hear the mother’s heart.
 Others believe it is a protection mechanism.
 Fathers show the same cradling preference.
-It does not matter whether the parent is right handed or left handed.
+It does not matter whether the parent is right-handed or left-handed.
 [Todd, B.K. & Banerjee, R.A.
 (2018).
 Lateralization of infant holding by mothers: a longitudinal evaluation of variations over the first 12 weeks.
-Laterality: Asymmetries of Brain, Body and Cognition.
+Laterality: Asymmetries of Brain, Body, and Cognition.
 21(1). pp. 12- 33.]

-A study in Scientific American reported that a specific peptide (oxytocin) released in the mother’s brain that suppresses fear whenever there is a threat to an offspring.
-The male have similar instincts except the protection is directed to the entire family.
-Parents, particularly the mothers, know when their baby is not feeling well by the cries.
+A study in Scientific American reported that a specific peptide (oxytocin) is released in the mother’s brain that suppresses fear whenever there is a threat to an offspring.
+The male has similar instincts, except the protection is directed to the entire family.
+Parents, particularly the mothers, know when their baby is not feeling well by the sound of the cries.
 This is not based on something learned; it is something that arises out of instinct.
-Studies have shown that a mother during rem sleep often sync with the baby.
+Studies have shown that a mother during rem sleep often syncs with the baby.

 Parents are known to have a sixth sense in detecting if their child is lying.
-You may want to let them know when they are young about the studies proving that ability.
+You may want to let them know about the studies proving that ability when they are young.

 Elephants instinctively protect their young by keeping the youngest calf on the inside.
-When a calf elephant becomes an orphan, the rest of the heard adopt it.
+When a calf elephant becomes an orphan, the rest of the herd adopts it.

-This means that parents should not worry about whether they are able to raise a child.
-Most of the important nurturing actions are instinctive.
+This means that parents should not worry about whether they can raise a child.
+Most of the critical nurturing actions are instinctive.
 These instincts also apply to adopted children.

-The teenage years is more difficult.
+The teenage years are more complicated.
 You must have repeated observations when the friends come over.
 You might ask them what their goals and aspirations are.
 Watch them to see if they show respect to others.
-Do they use foul language without hesitation.
-Do they put other friends down in disrespectful ways.
-Do they brag about sexual conquests, drinking alcohol, or taking drugs.
-Do they play violent video games.
-Does your child act more negatively after playing with a particular friend.
-Did you find drugs in your child’s room after the a friend’s visit.
-Does the friend drive recklessly on multiple occasions.
-These are things for you to observe so that you can make informed decisions on what is best for your children.
+Do they use foul language without hesitation?
+Do they put other friends down in disrespectful ways?
+Do they brag about sexual conquests, drinking alcohol, or taking drugs?
+Do they play violent video games?
+Does your child act more negatively after playing with a particular friend?
+Did you find drugs in your child’s room after a friend’s visit?
+Does the friend drive recklessly?
+These are things for you to observe so you can make informed decisions on what is best for your children.

-Does your child allow you to view their social media account.
+Does your child allow you to view their social media account?
 This can be a treasure trove of information.
-Talk to the parents of other friends and ask them if there are any problem friends in the group.
-If applicable, do an internet search on why teenagers tattoo their bodies with pictures of death and destruction, or rings through the nose, tongue etc. It may indicate deeper negative issues.
+Talk to other friends’ parents and ask them if there are any problem friends in the group.
+If applicable, do an internet search on why teenagers tattoo their bodies with pictures of death and destruction or ring through the nose, tongue, etc. It may indicate deeper negative issues.

-Once you have spotted the bad friend, you must take appropriate actions.
-This is complex and varies with the situations.
-However, before you take actions, you must tell your child the reasons with details.
-It is important that they understand what you want and why.
-It does not matter, if they disagree.
+Once you have spotted the wrong friend, you must take appropriate action.
+This is complex and varies with the situation.
+However, before you take action, you must tell your child the reasons with details.
+They must understand what you want and why.
+It does not matter if they disagree.
 It matters that they know your feelings and your concerns.
-And, be prepared to negotiate.
+And be prepared to negotiate.

-[Driving Under the Influence] This is a major issue with teenage children having a driver’s license.
+[Driving Under the Influence] This is a significant issue with teenage children.

-It is recommended that you make an agreement with them that they should not drive or ride with anyone who has been drinking or taking drugs.
-And if they drink or take drugs then they will call you to come and pick them up, or call for a taxi or Uber™ to drive them home.
-If they do this then you will not punish them for violating the alcohol or drug rules.
-This agreement can be and will be abused by the teenager as a way to get around the punishment for underage drinking.
-But, the consequences of a child driving home in an intoxicated state should override the punishment rules.
+It is recommended that you agree with them that they should not drive or ride with anyone who has been drinking or taking drugs.
+And if they drink or take drugs, they will call you to come and pick them up or call for a taxi or Uber™ to drive them home.
+You will not punish them for violating the alcohol or drug rules if they do this.
+Teenagers can abuse this agreement as a way to get around the punishment for underage drinking.
+But the consequences of a child driving home in an intoxicated state should override the punishment rules.

 d.
 Family Love.

 Love is a foundational element in Family Relationships.
 Love is defined as an intense feeling of deep affection.
 This definition may be sufficient to describe a relationship between adults.
-But, it is wholly inadequate to describe the love within a family.
+But it is wholly inadequate to express love within a family.
 The amount of love that flows within the family is indescribable.
 There is a website that captures the essence of love with photos.

 There are many elements of love.
-Sex related issues are not discussed in his website since this topic is covered in many publications, movies, videos, songs, and seminars.
+Sex-related issues are not discussed on his website since this topic is covered in many publications, movies, videos, songs, and seminars.

 e.
 Passion within Family Relationships.

-The dictionary describe passion as a strong liking or devotion to some activity, object or concept.
-That definitoin does not adequately grasp the passion associated with love of family.
-Passion as it related to family is something that brings great joy while strengthening life’s core values.
+The dictionary describes passion as a strong liking or devotion to some activity, object, or concept.
+That definition does not adequately grasp the passion associated with family love.
+Passion, as it is related to family, is something that brings great joy while strengthening life’s core values.

 f.
 Mutual Respect.